rocketlend/protocol/README.md

   - `RPL`: amount of RPL available for (with priority) debt repayments or to be withdrawn
   - `ETH`: amount of ETH available for (with priority) debt repayments on liquidation or to be withdrawn
   - `index`: first not-yet-accounted-for Rocket Pool rewards interval index
-  - `address`: current (Rocketlend) withdrawal address for the borrower
+  - `address`: current (Rocket Lend) withdrawal address for the borrower
   - `pending`: pending address used when changing the borrower address

 ### Views